rodolfogoulart/aletheia-core-model/README.md

 > The **Core Model** can be used to create a nice way to see the data and creating other applications integrated to the main app.

 ## Feactures:
-	- Compore versions of the bible
+	- Compare versions of the bible
 	- References of the verse
 	- Anotations of the verse
 	- Dictionary for words [related to the verse os not]